mahmoudimus/ida-sigmaker/README.md

 ### From Releases

-- Download the latest release from the [Releases page](https://github.com/mahmoudimus/ida-sigmaker/releases)
+- Download the latest conveniently renamed `sigmaker.py` release from the [Releases page](https://github.com/mahmoudimus/ida-sigmaker/releases)
-- Extract `sigmaker.py` from the release package
 - Copy it to your IDA Pro plugins directory
 - Restart IDA Pro